 If you are thinking about hiring someone to test your mobile application, make sure they are on the engineering side.

 Mobile devices rule the world.
 Yet, it is common to find many mistakes in mobile apps.
 These are a few of the most common bugs:

 - Poor UX Writing practices that send a confusing message to users.
 This commonly occurs in buttons, text fields, and error messages.

-- Security glitches that can compromise data.
+- Security glitches can compromise data.
 They can potentially leave the door open to malicious hackers who may access users’ information.

 - App crashes that make it impossible to use your app.
 This is a very common bug that may occur for various reasons.

-- Visualization problems that can occur due to different screen sizes as well as the inadequate configuration of portrait and horizontal views of an app.
+- Visualization problems can occur due to different screen sizes as well as the inadequate configuration of portrait and horizontal views of an app.